Lipe-Gomes/Lipe-Gomes/README.md

 I'm a member of Warthog Robotics 🐗

-I'm really into Hardware projects!
+I'm really into hardware development!
 <!--
 **Lipe-Gomes/Lipe-Gomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.